forestryio/forestry.io/hugo/content/docs/welcome/tour.md

 ---

 ## Managing Content
-In Forestry, all of your content is sorted into [*Content Types*](/docs/editing#content-types).
-You can see these in the sidebar under *Content*.
+In Forestry, all of your content is sorted into *Collections* under *Content* in the sidebar.
 In the demo, these are:

 TK: image of Belkirk in Forestry

-- **Pages:** all content that is not part of a content type
+- **Pages:** any content this is not part of a collection
 - **People:** a Jekyll collection of "staff members"
 - **Posts:** a Jekyll collection of blog posts
 - **Projects:** a Jekyll collection of projects
 - **Publications:** a non-output Jekyll collection of publications

-When you first enter the CMS, you will be dropped into the *Pages Content Type*.
+When you first enter the CMS, you will be dropped into the *Pages* collection.
 Take a look at the different collections by selecting them from the sidebar.

 {{% tip %}}
 The Belkirk Demo Site is [hosted by GitHub pages](https://forestryio.github.io/belkirk-jekyll-demo).
 Feel free to open it up and navigate around to get an understanding of how the built site looks and feels.